blahcat/blahcat.github.io/content/2017-08-31-arbitrary-write-primitive-in-windows-kernel-hevd.md

 # Conclusion

 In this chapter we've covered how to exploit Arbitrary Write conditions in the kernel to achieve code execution, by leveraging undocumented procedures and functions that leak valuable kernel information straight from userland.
-Many more leaks exist, and I definitely recommend watching [@aionescu](https://twitter.com/aionescu){:target="_blank" class="fa fa-twitter"}'s REcon 2013 talk [I got 99 problems but a kernel pointer ain't one](https://www.youtube.com/watch?v=5HbmpPBKVFg).
+Many more leaks exist, and I definitely recommend watching [`@aionescu`](https://twitter.com/aionescu)'s REcon 2013 talk [I got 99 problems but a kernel pointer ain't one](https://www.youtube.com/watch?v=5HbmpPBKVFg).

 See you next time ✌